 For case statements and aggregates, avoid the use of the others choice.

-For case statements and aggregates, mistrust subranges as choices after enumeration literals have been added anywhere but the beginning or the end of the enumeration type definition.
+For case statements and aggregates, mistrust subranges as choices after enumeration literals have been added anywhere

 When adding enumeration values to an enumeration type, review all of the places where if statements or case choices are used to ensure that the position of the added value does not create logic errors.

+Ada requires that a case statement provides exactly one alternative for each value of the expression's subtype.
+There are times where it can be statically proven that some values of the expression's subtype cannot be achieved; in other words, Ada forces the programmer to insert case handlers for provably unachievable cases and thereby insert "dead" code.
+In these cases, a useful language construct is to insert pragma Assert (False); into the cases which cannot be reached.

 6.28 Demarcation of control flow [EOJ]